McMenamin a doubt for NI's opening qualifiers

 "We lost Jonny and that was a blow to us," said O'Neill.

 "We have to deal with that.
-We had a doubt about Conor Washington who's come through a fitness test today and Conor McMenamin has an ongoing calf problem.
+We had a doubt about Conor Washington, who's come through a fitness test today and Conor McMenamin has an ongoing calf problem.

 "He's been for a scan this morning - we're awaiting the results of that so he won't train this morning."